 You do not have to be connected to a political party.

-The Parish Council meets once a month (for about 2 hours) except during the months of January and August.
+The Parish Council meets once a month (for around two hours) except during the months of January and August.
 The meetings take place in Mayfield Memorial Hall and Five Ashes Village Hall.
 Its following committees carry out the detailed work of the Parish Council:

 - Planning Executive

 - Rights of Way and Trees Advisory

 East Sussex Hearing Resource Centre is a registered charity working in partnership with Adult Social Care to provide a no charge mobile information and advice service for Deaf, deafened and hard of hearing people living in East Sussex.
 It has a vehicle, funded by the Big Lottery, which is equipped to offer demonstrations of assistive equipment and hearing screening tests (when time permits).

 Their mobile unit will be visiting Mayfield on Thursday 22 August 2019 in the Memorial Hall Car Park (or overflow carpark), Tunbridge Wells Road from 13:30 – 15:30.
 The bus is accessible to wheelchair users and representatives from both the East Sussex Hearing Resource Centre and Adult Social Care will be available to provide individual information and advice on all aspects of hearing loss.